-It’s good to follow Ruby convetions while writing Ruby programs.
-In this short tutorial I will a cover a few rules about naming variables, methods, classes and modules in Ruby.
+It’s good to follow Ruby convetions when writing Ruby programs.
+In this short post, I’ll cover a few rules about naming variables, methods, classes and modules in Ruby.

 $i_am_a_global_variable